-All members of the Committee are listed on pages 15 to 22.
+All Committee members are listed on pages 9 to 12.

-National Ethics Advisory Committee's work programme in 2015
+National Ethics Advisory Committee's work programme in 2016

 Overview

 NEAC's view of ethics involves identifying what matters, how best to act on it, and encouraging ethical decision-making.
 NEAC works to this definition of ethics, producing work that is both principled and practical and not identifiable with any particular sector interest or group.
 NEAC agrees its work programme with the Minister.